What’s My Business Really Worth? 12 Q&A To Solving Your Business Valuation Mystery

 - Real estate lease agreement, as far as the length of time left on the lease, and whether the new owner will have to negotiate new terms

 Step 3.
 Add in both tangible and intangible assets.
-We touch on this more in Question 7, but assets are things that add value to your total.
+We touch on this more in Question 7, but assets add value to your total.
 Tangible assets are physical goods, and intangible assets are non-physical.

 Step 4.
 Subtract any liabilities.
-Subtractions apply if the business is in debt, or if there are future expenses that need to be factored in when calculating the overall value.
+Subtractions apply if the business is in debt, or if future expenses need to be factored in when calculating the overall value.

 Question 7: How do I determine which commercial valuation method(s) will work best for my business?

 Most times, the reason for performing a business appraisal will determine the best method.
-There is no “right” or “single” answer when it comes to valuing a business.
+No “right” or “single” answer regarding valuing a business exists.
 Since the value of the company is impacted by the goals and financial position of the prospective buyer, one method, or a combination of ways, can be used to obtain the value.
-Also, as with a commercial property appraisal, hiring an experienced professional to assist in your endeavor will ensure that you make an intelligent decision for your business.
+Also, as with a commercial property appraisal, hiring an experienced professional to assist in your endeavor will ensure you make an intelligent decision for your business.

 Question 8: What are tangible vs. intangible assets in business valuation?

 Assets are investments made that add value to the business.
 There is one significant difference in tangible vs. intangible assets, and that lies solely on whether or not they physically exist.
 Scratching your head?
 Let’s unpack the definition of tangible assets and intangible assets.